-All graduate students are expected to demonstrate minimal proficiency (earned an A or B in relevant coursework) in the following four areas: (1) Cartography, (2) Statistics, (3) Advanced physical geography, and (4) Advanced human geography.
+All graduate students are expected to demonstrate minimal proficiency (earned an A or B in relevant coursework) in the following four areas: (1) Cartography or GIS, (2) Statistics, (3) Advanced physical geography, and (4) Advanced human geography.
 Courses satisfying prerequisites 3 and 4 must have been taken at the junior/senior level.
 Students who are admitted to the graduate program with deficiencies in one or more of the prerequisites categories above may demonstrate minimal proficiency by one of the following two methods:

 - A. Completing an equivalent course at another institution.
 Equivalence will be affirmed by the Coordinator of Graduate Studies during initial student advisement and copies of course syllabi and the student's graded work may be requested.
-Students entering the graduate program with a previously-earned Geography degree are assumed to have satisfied prerequisites 3 and 4. - B. Taking one of the following courses for the appropriate deficiency: - I. Cartography: GEOG 4323 - 2.
+Students entering the graduate program with a previously-earned Geography degree are assumed to have satisfied prerequisites 3 and 4. - B. Taking one of the following courses for the appropriate deficiency: - I. Fundamentals of GIS or Cartography: GEOG 4203 or 4323 - 2.
 Statistics: GEOG 3333 or STAT 5013 or equivalent - 3.
 Advanced physical geography: GEOG 3023, 3033, 4023, 4053, 4063, 4073, 4083 - 4.
 Advanced human geography: GEOG 313/413 (topical), 323/423 (special), 373 (regional) - Note: Remediation courses may be taken concurrently with courses counting toward the POS.
 However, remediation deficiencies CANNOT be applied toward any POS.
-Also, all courses listed on the POS must have grades no lower than a B.
+Also, all courses listed on the POS must have grades no lower than a B. Finally, undergraduate courses not offered for graduate credit cannot receive a tuition waiver.